 How does education work at the Center?

-Center for Change has an on-site high school that has been accredited by AdvancED (NWAC) since 2004.
+Center for Change has an on-site high school that has been accredited by AdvancED (NWAC) and the SACS Commission on Accreditation and School Improvement since 2004.
 As a result, patients who are in grades 7-12 attend our private, on-site school, Cascade Mountain High School.
 Our credits are accepted by virtually all reputable secondary school systems.

 (visit our Therapies page for more info on Nutrition Therapy)